VicPol Corporate

 This means:

-• You must be completely sober while on duty, and on call.
+• you must be completely sober while on duty, and on call.

-• You must be free of illegal drugs at all times, both on and off duty.
+• you must be free of illegal drugs at all times, both on and off duty.

-• If you are taking prescribed medications, you must disclose them in your application medical report.
+• if you are taking prescribed medications, you must disclose them in your application medical report.

 Uniform and appearance